Hassan-asim/Orange-Sage/README.md

 For support and questions:
 - Create an issue on GitHub
-- Check the documentation
+- Check the API documentation at `/api/v1/docs`
-- Review the API documentation
+- Review the codebase documentation

 ## 🔮 Roadmap

-- [ ] Kubernetes deployment manifests
+- [ ] Enhanced AI agent capabilities
-- [ ] Advanced reporting features
+- [ ] Advanced reporting features with charts and graphs
 - [ ] Integration with CI/CD pipelines
-- [ ] Mobile application
+- [ ] Webhook support for scan notifications
 - [ ] Advanced analytics dashboard
 - [ ] Custom agent development framework
+- [ ] Multi-tenant support